Rainbow-Dreamer/Ideal-Piano/README.md

 There are three modes in total: computer keyboard free play, midi keyboard free play and play midi file to analyze chords and demonstrate them in real time.
 In the demo mode of playing the midi file, you can choose to remove the main melody by the algorithm and listen only to the notes of the chords in the bass part.
 These three modes can be accessed by selecting the corresponding buttons in the upper left corner after opening Ideal Piano.

 In the first mode, the computer keyboard plays freely, and the default keys are in the file config.py.
 If you want to change the notes corresponding to the keyboard, you can change them directly in config.py and save them.
-This mode is mainly provided to the partners who do not have any midi keyboard can usually play to play (yes is so boring www)
+This mode is mainly provided to the partners who do not have any midi keyboard can usually play to play (yes it is just that boring www)

 The second mode, midi keyboard free play, is to connect a midi keyboard to your computer and then enter this mode, you can play on the midi keyboard, and the software will show you the position of the current note in the corresponding piano, and at the same time analyze in real time what chords you are currently playing (the root note plus the full expression of the chord type), and display them on the screen.
 You can set the path and the file type of the sound source (wav, mp3, ogg, etc.) in config.py.
 Previously I wanted to implement a midi keyboard shared by both DAW (arranger host) and Ideal Piano, or to play a project in DAW and display the current notes in Ideal Piano, but at the beginning it failed, always showing errors like Host error, but later I found a good solution. loopMIDI is a free software that allows you to create virtual midi ports, so you can use it to connect to the midi ports of several different software.
 With loopMIDI you can use a midi keyboard for both the DAW and Ideal Piano, so you can load the source you want to hear in the DAW and then play it on the midi keyboard and hear the DAW source, while Ideal Piano can display the chord type and notes you are currently playing in real time.
 In addition, it is also possible to play a project in the DAW and have Ideal Piano display the chord types and notes being played at the same time.
 The procedure is described in "Please read me first! .txt", please check it out.